ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 repeatedly confirms multiple incidents at a time, the result might be an excessive use of system resources on the server side as well as network resources.
 Servers MUST ensure they have sufficient resources to fulfill this request;
-otherwise, they MUST reject the request using rpc errors defined in section 7.6.
+otherwise, they can choose to block connection (e.g., block abusive IP address) to this client and/or reject the request using rpc errors defined in section 7.6.

 # IANA Considerations